MidnightDreamerX17/skill20/Characters.md

 | **20** | 21000 | **40** | 82000 | **60** | 183000 |

 There is no limit to skill level, but it is considered highly unlikely that level 61 would be reached for any skill.

+Since experience level cannot be higher than the tenth-highest skill level, the numbers in the table can be multiplied by 10 to determine the minimum XP required to gain experience levels.
+It is expected that most characters will need more XP than that, as some of their XP will be spent on buying additional skills.

 ### Experience Level